chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/search-api/overview.md

 The Search API is a powerful, flexible interface for hybrid search operations in Chroma Cloud, combining vector similarity search with metadata filtering and custom ranking expressions.

 {% Note type="info" %}
-The Search API is currently in beta and available exclusively for Chroma Cloud users.
+The Search API is available exclusively for Chroma Cloud users.
 {% /Note %}

 ## Quick Start